xenia-project/xenia/faq.md

 has this capability and feels so strongly about Linux support then they would be contributing to the porting efforts already.
 But otherwise they are nothing more than hypothetical members of our collective dreams.

-### What kind of GPU do I need?

-OpenGL 4.5 support and drivers are required.
-This includes NVIDIA's GeForce 400 series and above, and AMD's 5000 series and above.
-AMD cards/drivers often have issues and you'll have better luck with NVIDIA.

-To get full speed and compatibility the project will be adopting Vulkan and Direct3D 12 so plan accordingly.

-### Why do you need OpenGL 4.5?
-Won't 3.0 work fine?

-Nope.
-Though technically we could software rasterize everything on a 286 that's not a good way to go about things and we make use of the latest tech to get the best performance and keep the code sane.

 ## Why did you do X?
 Why not just use Y?
 You should use Y. NIH NIH NIH!